triton-inference-server/server/deploy/nebius/README.md

 Preparation downloads approximately 32 MB plus configuration and notices, verifies each pinned size/hash, and adds a single GPU instance and a policy selecting only model version 1.
+It also disables ONNX Runtime CUDA TF32 so the FP32 zero-input result can be compared with the CPU reference at the stated tolerance.
 It publishes `build/` only after success and refuses to replace an existing directory.
 It downloads actual model bytes, not the Git LFS pointer.
 To repeat preparation, move the existing build aside or choose `--output` with a new directory.
 The Dockerfile expects `build/`.